juxor/afaq/markdown/secJ4.md

-there's a single reason blue-collar workers did so much better in the fifties than they had in the twenties, it was the rise of unions"_ and that unions _"were once an important factor limiting income inequality, both because of their direct effect in raising their members wages and because the union pattern of wage settlements . . . was . . . reflected in the labour market as a whole."_ With the smashing of the unions came rising inequality, with the _"sharpest increases in wage inequality in the Western world have taken place
+there's a single reason blue-collar workers did so much better in the fifties than they had in the twenties, it was the rise of unions"_ and that unions _"were once an important factor limiting income inequality, both because of their direct effect in raising their members' wages and because the union pattern of wage settlements . . . was . . . reflected in the labour market as a whole."_ With the smashing of the unions came rising inequality, with the _"sharpest increases in wage inequality in the Western world have taken place